-- To use this publication you must have installed the following Selectable Units: Supervisor Performance #1 SU5 Supervisor Performance #2 SU7 Service Data Improvements SU17 - Information for Dumping Improvements SU33 is indicated by shaded text in this publication. - The implied date of this publication, for the purpose of adding new Supplements/TNLs, is July 29, 1977.
-Always use the page with the latest date (shown in the slug at the top of the page) when adding pages from different Newsletters/Supplements. - This publication obsoletes GC28-0628-1 (Release 3.7) and GC28-0753-0 (Release 3.7 and SUs).
-The base publication has a pseudo number of GQ28-0628.
+• The implied date of this publication, for the purpose of adding new Supplements/TNLs, is August 31, 1979.
+Always use the page with the latest date (shown in the slug at the top of the page) when adding pages from different Newsletters/Supplements.